July 24, 2025, 8:38 am | Read time: 2 minutes

 Cucumbers are much more sensitive.
 They belong to the gourd family and have entirely different soil and nutrient requirements.
 Salt in the soil means stress for them—it disrupts water absorption and can literally “burn” the roots.
 Even small amounts can lead to growth disturbances, leaf discoloration, and a significantly reduced harvest.

 Cucumbers are heavy feeders and require optimal nutrient supply.
-Home remedies can certainly be used, but they only help to a limited extent and should not be used as the sole fertilizer.
+Home remedies can certainly be used, but they help only to a limited extent and should not be used as the sole fertilizer.